Amending Tax Returns: Deadlines, Process, and FAQs

 How far back can I amend a tax return?

-You can file an amended return if you fall within the three-year period.
+You can file an amended return if you fall within the three years.
 However, you may be given more time to file an amended tax return if you fall within any of the exception criteria.

 How much does it cost to amend a tax return?